 The Bryant Park Studios are at 80 West 40th, directly across the street from Bryant Park, which is adjacent to the mammoth New York Public Library.

-The building was designed specifically for artists studios and it has attracted many prominent artists over the years, including Fernand Leger, Hubert Vos, Edward Suydam, Haskell Coffin, J.C.
-Leyendecker, Norman Rockwell, and Montagu and Stella Marks.
+The building was designed specifically for artists’ studios, and it has attracted many prominent artists over the years, including Fernand Leger, Hubert Vos, Edward Suydam, Haskell Coffin, J.C.
+Leyendecker, Norman Rockwell, Montagu Marks, and Stella Marks.

 Seton was an original tenant in the Bryant Park Studios, maintaining his city home there, even after building his first estate Wyndygoul in Cos Cob, Connecticut.
 Seton’s daughter, the historical novelist Anya Seton, was born in this building.